lealceldeiro/gms/help/Eclipse.md

 ![Image: Select the wizard for Angular Project](./images/eclipse-7-import-client-angular-wizard.png)

-* Select the _client_ folder location (where you ckecked out the project from github)
+* Select the _client_ folder location (where you checked out the project from github)

 ![Image: Select the server folder location](./images/eclipse-8-select-folder-location.png)